maffos/Diffusion-Modelling-for-inverse-problems/README.md

 - [References](#references)

 ## Description
 This project explores the application of score-based generative models to inverse problems.
+In particular the 'Conditional Diffusion Estimator' (CDE) and 'Conditional Diffusive Etimator'(CDiffE) in [1] and the 'Diffusion posterior sampling' in [4] are implemented.
 It includes benchmarks of these models against other methods such as stochastic normalizing flows.
 The project provides two example applications:
 1. A linear problem
 2. A real-world application from scatterometry.